 There may be Standing Committees of the Association.
 The number, names, and duties of these committees shall be determined by the Board of Directors.
 The President will appoint the Committee Chairpersons who shall be on the Active, Associate or Affiliate Membership list.
 The Committee Chairperson will appoint the members of the committee.
 Each standing Committee Chairperson may appoint special ad hoc or sub-committees of the Standing Committee, as he may deem appropriate.
 Such committees may include advisory committees whose composition need not be limited to members of the Association.

 Section 2.
-Health Care and Transportation Legislative Committee.
+Government Affairs Committee.

-There is created the Health Care and Transportation Legislative Committee for the purpose of assisting the association in evaluating and advocating reimbursement reforms that are in the best interest of the association’s membership.
+There is created the Government Affairs Committee for the purpose of assisting the association in evaluating and advocating reimbursement reforms that are in the best interest of the association’s membership.
 This committee shall meet at least two times per year and shall prepare periodic reports that outline the actions that will be required of the association to support legislative initiatives that focus on reimbursement or healthcare reform.

 Section 3.
 Ad Hoc Committees.